Asheville TAASC

 Learning to Lead

-Creating these opportunities for kids is simple: Get a group of them outside in a beautiful place with a specific mission to accomplish.
-It’s the ultimate setting for the elusive, ‘leadership spirit’ to come out.
-I see it all the time on TAASC trips.
-The trick then is to coach students to see it and then once they find it, how to use it so it feels natural to them.
+Creating these opportunities is simple: take a group of kids outside, give them a mission to accomplish, and watch the leadership spirit emerge.
+We see it all the time on TAASC trips.
+The trick is to coach students to see it, and then to help them find a leadership style that feels natural to them.

-The truth is you can lead from everywhere – the back, the front, the middle, the outside or inside.
-It doesn’t matter, what matters is choosing to be the person that can make a difference, and choosing to help other people.
+The truth is, leadership can come from anywhere.
+It doesn’t matter where you are or what you’re doing, what matters is choosing to be the person who makes a difference and helps others.
 As Simon Sinek says, “Leadership is a choice, a choice to look after the person to the left of us and the person to the right of us.”
+At TAASC, we teach our students to look for these moments and to practice and experiment with them, so that they can find their own personalized and inner-connected leadership style.

 “TAASC was different because it pushed me so much harder than any other sport or group I was ever in.
 You have so much personal responsibility — bring your own clothes, your own food, your own water — but you have the double responsibility of being a part of a group and helping out your group mates and being aware of what they may need.
 That amount of responsibility has made me be a better person in other groups I have joined.”